LaurEars/snowflake-summit-2025/sessions/AR213-capital-one-iceberg.md

 - Capital One lakehouse journey
 - Duplicate costs between data warehouse and lakehouse for same data
 - Data catalog strategy becomes important
-- Automation for new data sets, self-service tools for migration of existing data sets
+- Automation for new datasets, self-service tools for migration of existing datasets

 ## Technical Details